6 Ways For Children to

 - Crunchzilla: A fun introduction to programming concepts with interactive tutorials

 - Daisy the Dinosaur App: Learn the basics of coding.
 Free app with a drag and drop interface

 - Hopscotch App: Learn to code and make your own games

 - Khan Academy: Computer programming activities

 - Kodable App: Coding curriculum for elementary students (Ages 4-11)

 - Scratch: Create stories, games, and animations.
 Created by the Lifelong Kindergarten Group at the MIT Media Lab

-6. Read About Creative Characters
+6. Read About Inventive Characters

 The Boy Who Harnessed the Wind by William Kamkwamba

 *Disclosure: This post contains affiliate links.
 When you click them and then make a purchase I receive a small commission at no additional cost to you.
 Thanks for supporting my work in this way